shubhnitb95/copilot-hackathon-retail-customer/README.md

 ### 4. Data Preprocessing & Feature Engineering

 4.1.
 Create a feature indicating the number of days the customers have been registered in the firm's database.
 4.2.
-Create a feature ("Customer_For") of the number of days the customers started to shop in the store relative to the last recorded date
+Create a feature ("Customer_For") of the number of days the customers started to shop in the store relative to the last recorded date.
 4.3.
 Explore the unique values in the categorical features to get a clear idea of the data.
 4.4.
 Extract the age of a customer by the birth year.
 4.5.
 Create a feature indicating the total amount spent by the customer in various categories over the span of two years.